-The Bridge Router software routes DECnet Network Architecture (DNA) packets in accordance with the Phase IV router specifications for a Level II router.
-Certain extensions from the Phase IV+ architecture are also supported, such as the Congestion Experienced bit.
+The Distributed Routing software routes DECnet Network Architecture (DNA) packets in accordance with the Phase IV router specifications for a Level II router.
+Certain extensions from the Phase IV+ architecture are also supported.

 The basic routing functions are provided, with network management through the Brouter command line interface from the local and remote Telnet consoles.
 Remote network management using the NICE protocol is not supported, nor is network booting via MOP.
 Access control facilities protect groups of nodes from other nodes in the network.
 An area routing filter controls which areas routing information will be accepted from, and which areas routing information will be sent for.
 Load balancing is not supported.
 A Multiprotocol software license is required for DECnet Phase IV routing.

-Support for Use of Arbitrary MAC Addresses: The Bridge Router software supports extensions to Phase IV that allow the use of arbitrary MAC Individual Station Addresses on Token-Ring networks.
+Support for Use of Arbitrary MAC Addresses: The Distributed Routing software supports extensions to Phase IV that allow the use of arbitrary MAC Individual Station Addresses on Token-Ring networks.
 The Brouter supports both networks where arbitrary MAC addressing is used exclusively and networks where it is used in combination with standard Phase IV addressing.